Land Art Festival Grindelwald

 Onongua Enkhtur and Ulziibat Enkhtur

-Ulziibat Enkhtur is a Mongolian freelance performance artist living in Switzerland.
-Her artistic practice spans improvisation, contemporary dance, traditional Mongolian dance, singing, performance, visual arts, writing, storytelling with audience participation, and installations.
-She is a member of the Neg-Uudel Mongolian Performance Art Group, which was founded by Onongua Enkhtur.
-She initiated the "Essence Performance Art Project," which brings together Swiss and Mongolian artists who share a passion for traveling to remote locations, developing a concept on-site, and performing in the environment.
+Ulziibat Enkhtur is a Mongolian performance artist based in Switzerland.
+Her work spans dance, singing, visual art, and participatory performances.
+She is a member of the Neg-Uudel group founded by Onongua and initiated the “Essence Performance Art Project,” which brings intercultural art to remote locations.

 Susana Malagon et Enrique Carro | ESP